1998 Philippine House of Representatives elections: Electoral system

 The House of Representatives shall have not more than 250 members, unless otherwise fixed by law, of which 20% shall be elected via the party-list system, while the rest are elected via congressional districts.
 This is the first time that there shall be a party-list election, after the passage of the Party-List System Act.

 In this election, there are 206 seats voted via first-past-the-post in single-member districts.
 Each province, and a city with a population of 250,000, is guaranteed a seat, with more populous provinces and cities divided into two or more districts.

 Congress has the power of redistricting three years after each census.

 As there are 206 congressional districts, there shall be 51 seats available under the party-list system.
 According to the Party-List System Act, party is initially guaranteed a seat for every 2% of the vote, for up to three maximum seats.

 Redistricting

 Reapportioning (redistricting) the number of seats is either via national reapportionment three years after the release of every census, or via piecemeal redistricting for every province or city.
 National reapportionment has not happened since the 1987 constitution took effect, and aside from piecemeal redistricting, the apportionment was based on the ordinance from the constitution, which was in turn based from the 1980 census.

-Three new districts were created, with one from Makati, a new district from the division of Kalinga-Apayao, which became Apayao and Kalinga, and a new district from the division of Las Piñas–Muntinlupa district.
+Seven new districts were created, with one from Antipolo, two from the newly created province of Compostela Valley, a new district from the division of Kalinga-Apayao, which became Apayao and Kalinga, and two new districts from the division of Las Piñas–Muntinlupa district.